-- The previous EVM models, are probably the most widely used ones. - The standard $k-\epsilon$ is a wall modeling model (high Reynolds number model), and $k-\omega$ the (Wilcox 1998) is wall resolving model (low Reynolds number). - By inspecting the closure equations of the $k-\epsilon$ model, we can evidence that the turbulent kinetic energy k and the turbulent dissipation rate ε must go to zero at the correct rate in order to avoid turbulent viscosity production close to walls.
+- The previous family of EVM models are probably the most widely used ones. - The standard $k-\epsilon$ turbulence models is a wall modeling (high Reynolds number model), and the $k-\omega$ turbulence model (Wilcox 1998) is y+ insensitive (low-high Reynolds number). - By inspecting the closure equations of the $k-\epsilon$ model, we can evidence that the turbulent kinetic energy k and the turbulent dissipation rate ε must go to zero at the correct rate in order to avoid turbulent viscosity production close to walls.